 2. For chronic issues while attending school, register with the Office of Disability Services in order to receive the proper accommodations, which may include longer test times and alternate testing locations.

 3. Attend school as any other student.
 Absence Verification letters from the Dean of Students are for short term absences with specific dates.
 SOE deans and faculty do not have a blanket semester excusal or similar accommodation.
 If your circumstances are so severe that they are affecting school for more than 2 weeks, you should keep in touch with the academic deans in the Office of Academic Services (B100) so that we can provide you with options including course withdrawals, a complete semester withdrawal, etc.

 When considering withdrawing completely from the semester, please keep in mind how this may affect your financial aid, in particular the Standards of Academic Progress.
-Also, students who receive financial aid must wait to do a complete withdrawal until 60% of the semester has gone by (typically around the 9th week), or you will have to pay back your aid for that semester.
+Also, students who receive financial aid may want to consider continuing to attend classes until 60% of the semester has gone by (typically around the 9th week), or you will have to pay back some of your aid for that semester.
 Tuition and FA will be reduced for a complete semester withdrawal are based on the withdrawal date: https://financialaid.rutgers.edu/eligibility/enrollment-requirements/withdrawing-from-all-courses/

 Withdrawal Form: Visit Academic Services (B100).
 For those who are no longer near campus you can contact your dean via email.
 Once you fill out a Withdrawal form and have it signed by a Dean in B100, you are responsible for communicating wtih other university offices like Financial Aid, Housing, Dining Services, etc.